EmilioPelaez/FloatingPromptTextField/README.md

 # FocusTextField

-A TextField with a active label using the new Focus system on iOS 15
+A TextField with a floating label using the new Focus system on iOS 15

 <p float="left">
   <img src="./Screenshots/Screenshot0.png" alt="Lock Screen" width=25% height=25%>